gost-dom/webref/README.md

 - `html` contains mapping from HTML element tag names to IDL interface name.
 - `idl` contains the Web IDL specifications.

-[^1]: This can, and will probably be shrunk by stripping irrelevant data from
-    the JSON files.
-E.g., duplication of original Web IDL files, as well as a significant amount of whitespace.

 ## Coding guidelines